 There is no one right solution for what is better when considering what structure you need for your business.
 However, understanding the difference between an S corp and a C corp would help guide you in the right direction for your company.
 Depending on your goals and the kind of business you want to make, both business entities have their own relative advantages and disadvantages.

 Knowing how to tell if a company is an S corp or a C corp is a good place to start when beginning a business.
-This article would help you familiarize yourself and answer the questions: "What is a C corporation?", "What is an S Corporation?", and "What are the advantages and disadvantages of both business structures?".

 What is a C Corporation?